Ascendara/extension/README.md

 7. Enable the extension

 # How to use the extension
-1. Pin the extension for ease-of-use
+#### Pin the extension for ease-of-use!
-2. Before you start a download, click the extension Ascendara logo and enable the blocker
+1. Before you start a download, click the extension Ascendara logo and enable the blocker
-3. Start the download
+2. Start the download
-4. Copy the DDL into Ascendara to start downloading your game
+3. Copy the DDL into Ascendara to start downloading your game
+4. Disable the blocker to allow downloads again

 ### Report any issues you find here or in the discord!
+### Showcase of blocked download:
 <img src="/readme/showcase.png">